 Lauren And Laura's Wedding.

 It had been just over a month since that bazaar Saturday night when I unwittingly got Bonnie and Greg back together.
-I had given much thought as to how I should have done things differently on that night.
+I had given much thought as to how and what I should have done different on that night.
 If I could have a do-over, first and foremost I would never have gone to play hockey.

-It was a beautiful warm evening that night so perhaps Bonnie and I would have went for a walk.
-We could have walked along the Yonge Street strip, maybe played pinball and ate pizza.
-I know I would have done anything to cheer her up that night.
+It was such a beautiful warm evening, perhaps Bonnie and I would have went for a walk.
+We could have walked along the Yonge Street strip played some pinball and ate pizza.
+I know I would have done anything I could have to cheer her up.

 Who knows?

-But whatever we decided to do, I still would have had to deal with Greg waiting at Bonnie’s apartment when she got home.
-I did what I thought was right, I just wanted Bonnie to be happy even if it meant me being miserable.
-However, my misery had begun to slowly subside with Bonnie no longer working at the store.
-I now found myself thinking quite often about another girl who I liked and who also worked at the store.
+But whatever we decided to do, I still would have had to deal with Greg waiting at Bonnie’s apartment when I took her home.
+I did what I thought was right and I just wanted Bonnie to be happy even if it meant me being miserable.
+With Bonnie no longer working at the store my misery had begun to slowly subside.
+I now found myself thinking about another girl who I liked and who was still working at the store.

-Carmen was a part-time cashier.
-She was tall, pretty, athletic and was just finishing her last year of high school.
-We had already talked about going to a movie on a Saturday night after work.
+Carmen was a part-time cashier, she was tall, pretty, athletic and she was just finishing her last year of high school.
+We already had talked about going to a movie together on a Saturday night after work.
 Carmen like almost everyone else at the store knew of my infatuation for Bonnie.
-I did get the impression that Carmen like everyone else thought I was wasting my time and I was grasping for something that was way out of my reach.
+I did get the impression that she like everyone else thought I was wasting my time and that I was grasping for something out of my reach.

-I too was beginning to think maybe they were right.
+I too was beginning to think maybe they were all right.

 Carmen had been sick a few months earlier and she missed some of her shifts at the store.
-I decided to send her a single long stemmed red rose to cheer her up.
-As fate would have it Greg was a part-time delivery driver at a florist near Carmen’s house.
-I asked him to hand deliver a single long stemmed red rose to Carmen and tell her it was from Mike at the store.
+I wanted to send her a single long stemmed red rose to cheer her up and as fate would have it Greg was a part-time delivery driver at a florist near Carmen’s house.
+I asked him to hand deliver a single long stemmed red rose to Carmen and to tell her it was from Mike at the store.
 Carmen loved my gesture; Greg told me she cried when he handed her the rose.
 Carmen drove around with that rose on the dashboard of her car for weeks afterward.

 I was now thinking about asking Carmen out.
 It had been well over a month since I had last seen Bonnie and I just assumed she was happy and she was getting on with her life.
 It was the classic out of sight, out of mind.
 I hadn’t seen Bonnie in weeks and she was no longer all I thought about.

-I said good night to her before I headed up the escalator into the mall.
+I said good night to her before I headed up the escalator and into the mall.
 I wasn’t halfway up when Carmen hollered up to me that I had a phone call.
-I told her to tell whoever it was to go to hell, I was going home.
+I told her to tell whoever it was that I wasn't there because I had already gone home.

 She told me it was Bonnie.

-I quickly walked downward on the upward escalator and took the call at the phone in the tennis dept. where I could see Carmen watching me.
+I quickly walked downward on the upward escalator and I took the call at the phone in the tennis dept. where I could see Carmen watching me.
 It was indeed Bonnie and it was so nice to hear her voice.
-She asked me what I was doing on Saturday night, I told her I didn’t have any plans.
+She asked me what I was doing on Saturday night and I told her I didn’t have any plans.

 “Why?”
 I asked her.

-“What time do you want me to pick you up?”
+“What time do you want me to come by and pick you up?”
 I asked her.

-We agreed I would pick her up at 6 pm and unlike that Saturday night five weeks earlier; I would not be playing any hockey.
-It was mid-May and my Saturday night hockey games were finished for the season.
+I told her I would pick her up at 6 pm and unlike that Saturday night five weeks earlier; I would not be playing any hockey.
+It was mid-May and my Saturday night hockey games were now finished for the season.
 I could not believe it; I was actually getting my do-over.
 Carmen was busy with customers as I walked back out of the store.
-I ran up the escalator as fast as I could, I did a Rocky Balboa fist pump once I reached the top.
+This time I ran up the escalator as fast as I could and I did a Rocky Balboa fist pump once I reached the top.

-Seriously, I could not remember the last time I was ever that happy.
+Seriously, I could not remember the last time I was that happy.

 Saturday morning I awoke in a very good mood.
 As the day progressed I got more and more excited while at the same time I was equally just as nervous.
 I had only been on one real date before back in 1978 on New Year’s Eve.
 I had no plans nor did I have any clue as to what we should do, but I had the whole day to figure it out.
 I was driving myself nuts all day trying to decide what we should do.
 It was a warm sunny spring day and the evening forecast was for a warm evening and no rain.
-With the good weather, our options would be endless as to what we could do.
+With the good weather there were so many options as to what we could do.

-My mother had met both Bonnie and Greg once, yet I cannot remember why they had come over to our apartment back in the Jungle.
+My mother had met both Bonnie and Greg once, yet I cannot remember why they had come over to our apartment when we lived in the Jungle.
 I think Greg was dropping off one of my hockey gloves or something that had fallen out of my hockey bag and was still in the trunk of his car.
-My mother told me she thought Bonnie was a very nice girl and she was very pretty.
-I told my mother that Bonnie and Greg had split up and I was taking her out to cheer her up.
+My mother told me she thought Bonnie was a very nice girl and that she was very pretty.
+I told my mother about Bonnie and Greg splitting up and that I was taking her out on a date to cheer her up.
 My mother never really said anything about me taking Bonnie out.
-I think more than anything she was surprised her firstborn was actually going on a date.
+I think more than anything she was surprised that her firstborn was actually going on a date.

 With no concrete plans I headed over to Bonnie’s apartment at about 5:30 pm.
 I arrived just before six and Bonnie was already outside waiting for me.
 She smelled wonderful when she got into my car.
 Bonnie wore a perfume called Lauren, it was her signature scent and she always wore Lauren while working at Collegiate.
 I remember telling her right away how much I missed the scent of her perfume and our coffee breaks together.